affiliate disclosure

 They’re not as expensive as other competitors yet and provide one of the best services in managed WordPress hosting.

-You can start for just $1 for the first 30 days on EasyWP to see how it works.
+You can start with EasyWP for just $1 for the first 30 days to see how it works.
 Take EasyWP with our special offer here.

-Or take Cloudways for a 3-day free trial offer and enjoy a 20% discount price when you upgrade to a paid plan with our unique promo code “CYBERNAI20” on the checkout page.
+Or take Cloudways for a 3-day free trial and enjoy a 20% discount when you upgrade to a paid plan using our unique promo code “CYBERNAI20” at checkout.

 2. Install Cache Plugin